 - Psyllium husk - you might be able to make bread with Konjac, although it will affect the texture and structure.
 Otherwise, I don't recommend substituting psyllium.

-- Eggs - I don't recommend using any egg substitutes for this recipe as it relies on the eggs heavily (although whipped aquafaba might be an option). if you are looking to make vegan bread, I'd recommend you try a recipe that uses both flour and starches.
-You can make this artisan loaf, this chickpea boule, or my millet sandwich bread instead.
+- Eggs - I don't recommend using any egg substitutes for this recipe as it relies on the eggs heavily (although whipped aquafaba might be an option).
+If you are looking to make vegan bread, I'd recommend you try a recipe that uses both flour and starches.
+You can make this psyllium bread, this chickpea boule, or my millet sandwich bread instead.

 Can I make rice flour at home?